return to Seed Program main page

 image-20180628134313-1

-• Never buy seed with a test date that is over 12 - 15 months (depending on kind) in the past (excluding month of test), or with an expired sell-by or packaged-for date.
+• Do not buy seed with a germination test date more than 12 to 15 months old (excluding the month of the test), or with an expired sell-by or packaged-for date.

 • Be aware of certification and patent restrictions.

-• Keep a copy of the label for each lot purchased as well as all receipts.
+• Keep a copy of the label and all receipts for each lot purchased.

-• Get seed tested according to AOSA Rules for Testing Seeds.
+• Have seed tested according to Association of Official Seed Analysts (AOSA) Rules for Testing Seeds.

 • Label seed completely and accurately.

-• Keep the required records for each lot sold for 3 years.
+• Keep required records for each lot sold for three years.

-• Keep a file sample of each seed lot sold for 1 year.
+• Keep a file sample of each seed lot sold for one year.

 All seed offered for sale in containers or in bulk for sowing purposes in Minnesota must have attached a seed label containing the information required by the Minnesota Seed Law (Minnesota Statutes, section 21.82).
 Proper labeling is the responsibility of the person or firm whose name appears on the label as the labeler.
 There are no exceptions to this requirement.